-Climate related scenario analysis is an evolving area that is important to the business and will be used to produce insightful outputs that aids the understanding of Climate Risk and supports decision making.
+Climate related scenario analysis is an evolving area that is important to the business and will be used to produce outputs that aid the understanding of Climate Risk and support decision making.

-Metrics and Targets
+Metrics & Targets

-There has been a focus on expanding climate-related metrics during 2021, not just for disclosures but also for internal risk management.
-This includes the construction of value adding risk appetite statements for regular reporting to the Board and internal metrics for monitoring progress of the net zero transition.
+Climate-related metrics form part of the Company's regular reporting to the Board, not just for disclosures but also for internal risk management.
+Since 2021, expanded internal metrics are regularly reported for monitoring progress of the net zero transition.

 The portfolio's "carbon footprint" is the principal metric for measuring financed emissions and monitoring progress toward the 2030 and 2050 net zero targets.
 The footprint is the total tonnes of carbon dioxide equivalents (CO2e) "owned" by the portfolio and scaled by £million invested.
 Measurement initially includes the Scope 1 and 2 (i.e. operational) emissions of investee companies.